learnwithfair/deep-linking/README.md

 Thanks for visiting my GitHub account!

-## 🧩 1.
-What is Deep Linking?
+---

-Deep linking means:
+## 1. What is Deep Linking?

-👉 A URL can open a **specific screen inside your mobile app**.
+Deep linking allows a URL to open a specific screen inside a mobile application, rather than simply launching the app's home screen or falling back to a browser.

 **Example:**